Boundary Waters Treaty of 1909

 How Can You Support BWT Action?

-We urge you to send letters or resolutions your local elected officials, State Administration Congressional Delegations, and to the U.S. Secretary of State Rex Tillerson requesting that the U.S. Department of State refer the issue of mining in transboundary watersheds to the IJC for further study to assure protection of valuable resources shared by the U.S. and Canada.
+We urge you to send letters or resolutions to your local elected officials, including: State/Provincial Officials; Members of Congress/Parliament; and to the U.S. Secretary of State, Mike Pompeo and Minister of Foreign Affairs Canada, Chrystia Freeland - requesting that the issue of B.C.'s mining in transboundary watersheds is referred to the IJC for further study to ensure protection of valuable resources shared by the U.S. and Canada.
 Click the button here for a quick and easy way to voice your concern.

 WHAT IS THE INTERNATIONAL JOINT COMMISSION?